treasure-data/digdag/digdag-docs/src/command_executor.md

   py>: ...
 ```

-In this way, you need to set a tag `digdag.docker.image` as the image name.
+You need to set a tag `digdag.docker.image` in the task definition.
-ECS Command Executor try to search the tagged Task Definition.
+ECS Command Executor try to search the tagged task definition.

-(This way list and check all task definition until found and cause of high stress.
+(This way list and check all task definition until found and take long time.
 See issue #1488)

 ## Docker
+### Setup
+No configuration is required to use Docker Command Executor.

+### How to use from workflow
-The following is an example configuration for Docker Command Executor.
+The following is an example workflow definition for Docker Command Executor.

 ```
 _export: